N dimensional cellular automaton.

 So I started to write my own module with the goal to provide an user friendly API and acceptable documentation.
 During the implementation I figured, why not just provide n dimensional support and with reading Clean Code from Robert C. Martin the urge to have a clean and tested code with a decent coverage added some more requirements.
 The speed optimization and multi process capability was more of challenge for myself.
 IMHO the module now reached an acceptable speed, but there is still room for improvements (e.g. with Numba?).

-To start and use the automaton you will have to define three things:
+To start and use the automaton you will have to define four things:

 - The neighborhood